-This is a review of an older bottle of Voleur de Roses whose ingredients are merely listed as SD alcohol, deionized water, fragrance.
-Unisex and addictive, austere, but rich; however, if you are a person who needs some sweetness in fragrance, this is not it.
+Quite possibly my current favorite modern perfume.
+My bottle of Voleur de Roses is an older bottle whose ingredients are merely listed as SD alcohol, deionized water, fragrance.
+Unisex and addictive, austere, but rich; however, if you are a person who needs sweetness in fragrance, this is not it.
 Another reviewer below, gingerbread girl, described it as "Prometheian Fire of Roses."
-Agreed, so long as you also love Patchouli and Plum.
-I am not generally a fan of the L'Artisan line or of the ubiquitous use of patchouli (which seems everywhere now, from a chocolate gourmand clean patchouli to a substitute for oak moss in modern 'chypre' along with rhubarb leaves) VdR's rose patchouli plum cedar mixture is elemental, and somehow transcends perfume.
+Even though I am NOT a fan of the L'Artisan line or of the ubiquitous use of patchouli (which seems everywhere now, from a chocolate gourmand clean patchouli to a substitute for oak moss in modern 'chypre' along with rhubarb leaves) VdR's rose patchouli plum cedar mixture is elemental, and somehow transcends perfume.

-I would also love my DH to try this on himself.
-Voleur de Roses always smells the same.
-It retains it's rose character modified by moist earth, rose patchouli (it's not head shop patchouli, but not white patchouli stripped of character either), pepper and camphorous cedar.
-Although VdR's opening is cedar and rose sharp, it's rose character is distinct and comfortingly dark in and of itself.
-IMO, it's not dark because of modern dark non floral elements, such as incense, tabacco, oud, spice, wood, animalic or leather that make a modern rose fragrance dark and/or unisex. (like Lyric Woman which is, IMO, less rosy than Lyric.
-Man, lutens MKK or Fumerie Turque).
-It's also not overly green or phenolic/leather/ birch tar which in certain amounts, perhaps in combination with rose chypre effects, in some unisex rose chypre fragrances, are sometimes problematic on me (Piguet Bandit is too phenolic on my skin; chanel cuir de russie and caron Yatagan challenging but doable; vintage Cabouchard, vintage Tabac Blond extrait or vintage Aromatics Elixir, no leather issues whatsoever).
+On my skin chemistry, irrespective of weather or other circumstances, Voleur de Roses always smells the same.
+It retains it's rose character modified by moist earth, rose patchouli (it's not head shop patchouli, but not white patchouli stripped of character either), plum, pepper and camphorous cedar.
+VdR's opening is welcomingly cedar sharp, with a subtle, comfortingly dark rose coming quickly upon its heels.
+It's not dark in the 'modern sense,' where elements, such as incense, tabacco, oud, spice, wood, animalic or leather that overpower the rose accord, such as Lyric Woman (which is less rosy than Lyric.
+Man); lutens MKK; or Fumerie Turque).
+VdR is also not overly green or phenolic/leather/ birch tar (Piguet Bandit is too phenolic on my skin; chanel cuir de russie and caron Yatagan challenging but doable; vintage Cabouchard, vintage Tabac Blond extrait or vintage Aromatics Elixir, no leather problem).

 VdR's Dry down is wonderful, almost creamy, a bit fruity, a bit peppery, maybe plum, maybe a hint of unsweetened chocolate and dark old world red wine like Barolo.
-Despite these edible effects, VdR retains it's rose character and miraculously doesn't read as gourmand because it's not as sweet (I find MF Kurdjian's Lumiere Noire and lady Vengeance a bit too sweet).
-The dry down is relatively linear, warm, rounded, soft fading of top and middle notes.
+Despite these edible effects, VdR retains it's rose character and miraculously doesn't read as gourmand because it's not as sweet (I find MF Kurdjian's Lumiere Noire too sweet and lady Vengeance too sweet and plastic doll head) The dry down is relatively linear, warm, rounded, soft fading of top and middle notes.
 It's lack of sweetness doesn't ended it as particularly masculine, IMO, but I am a woman who wears a variety of scents, including men's cologne.
-I do prefer VdR to other gender bending modern rose chypre fragrances, that have been labelled as masculine, such as the very different citrus peppery Le Labo's Rose 31 or Rosine's Rose de homme (some citrus turns candied and artificial on me).
-Another reviewer described this as watery and possessing disparate elements that don't cohere; I am wondering if this could be the reviewer's skin chemistry, personal preference or a newer version of VdR to comply with EU and IFRA regulations, because this is not my experience.
+I do prefer VdR to other gender bending modern rose chypre fragrances, that have been labelled as masculine, such as the very different citrus peppery Le Labo's Rose 31 (some citrus turns candied and artificial on me) or Rosine's more animalic but still curiously thin, Rose de homme.
 The type of person who wears unisex Voleur today, might have worn the more recognizably masculine cologne azzaro acteur in 1989 (Acteur opens with a blast of nutmeg, smoke, incense, birch tar blast that dries down to a more classic men's cologne scented with rose.
 (Acteur has more of a hint of pungent raw earthiness that does give me some pause in the opening).

-I have not experienced other negatives cited by some reviewers which I assume is due to skin chemistry.
-There is no sense of overripe, rotten, vegetative or fermented or dried rose petals and/or body odor, or anise or rubber, or even animalic or indolic or fecal notes.
-The lack of animalic effect means that I don't think VdR bears much resemblance to lutens rose de nuit (RdN is, IMO, more animalic, perhaps a warmer amped up version of the greener, cooler original Agent Provocateur in the weird pink egg bottle) Nor do I get any similarity to Shiseido Feminitie de Bois (which on my skin becomes much sweeter and more femme; FdB is a tawny port or sherry compared to Voleur's Barolo or Une Rose's white Burgundy.
+Other reviewers have compared VdR to lutens Rose de Nuit or shiseido Feminitie de bois which I find puzzling.
+VdR is nothing like lutens rose de nuit (RdN is, IMO, more animalic, perhaps a warmer amped up version of the greener, cooler original Agent Provocateur in the weird pink egg bottle) Nor do I get any similarity to Shiseido Feminitie de Bois (which on my skin becomes much sweeter and more femme; FdB is a tawny port or sherry compared to Voleur's Barolo or Une Rose's white Burgundy.
 If FdB is the level of sweetness you need, I would NOT recommend VdR.
 (I do like and own a FB of Shiseido FdB which was the precursor to the Luten's Bois line including Lutens FdB).

 Since other reviewers have had issues with VdR that are so different from my many experiences of VdR, I think skin chemistry must play a role.
-I recommend to test a sample before purchase, (easily available - at least in the modern EU compliant formulation on line and in stores - and wait for the dry down.
-I sometimes layer a tiny dab of tea rose (which I decanted into a dabber bottle) to bring out a greener rose facet.
+I recommend to test a sample before purchase, (easily available -- and wait for the dry down.
 If I couldn't find an older bottle, I am reasonably sure that I would purchase a newer bottle which appears on line for far more reasonable prices than in boutiques.